 A knot inclusion comes all the way to the surface from within.
 They can be recognized without any special equipment under certain light conditions if they are large enough.
 Knot formations can also raise the facet of a diamond causing variances in the surface to the natural touch.
 The presence of a knot can also impact the durability of a stone.

 A needle inclusion is not visible to the naked eye unless it is of luminescent color and has a significant presence.
 Some needle inclusions can be positive as they add to the diamond’s aesthetic and make it more visually pleasing.
 Diamond crystals in a diamond can also be present in the form of long and thin needles.
 These may not be visible to the naked eye unless the needle inclusion is of a noticeable color or has a noticeable presence.
-Some needle inclusions are also known to give diamonds a special look.
+Some needle inclusions are also give diamonds a special look.

 Prior to purchasing a piece of diamond jewelry, ensure that you obtain and have full understanding of the clarity rating.
 If possible, avoid stones with chips and dark spots.